msiden/gold_thief/README.md

     - [ ] Miners can choose to wait for elevators
     - [ ] Miners must not move while elevators are moving
     - [ ] Animations
+    - [ ] Elevators must be able to move between rooms
     - [x] Refactoring - check for stop points in move method
-    - [ ] Verify functionality with more than one elevator
+    - [x] Verify functionality with more than one elevator
     - [x] Player and miner must pass out if landing on elevator
     - [x] Player and miner must be able to ride elevator
     - [x] Player and miner must not be able to get on if elevator bottom is above their bottom